psyomn/programming-exercises/0006/challenge-6-easy.md

+# Challenge 6 / π

 You're challenge for today is to create a program that can calculate pi accurately to at least 30 decimal places.

 Try not to cheat :)